DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 git push origin hw2
 ```

-That should be a good start.
-I'm going to initially start by placing my javascript code at the end of my body tag in the HTML and eventually move it to a specific .js file.
+That's a good starting point for my page.
+I began by placing my JavaScript code at the end of my body tag in the HTML, and eventually moved it to a specific .js file.

 ### Step 2: Think of a project and design it

-I've been working on all of the assignments more or less at the same time.
-I get the initial bit of code roughly created for all of the projects and have been slowly refining the projects and homework assignments over time.
-In Homework 3 we're implementing a project from CS260: Data Structures in C# instead of in Java.
-For this project I decided to do the same thing.
+I've been working on all of the assignments at approximately the same time.
+I get the initial bit of code roughed out for all of my projects, and then refine and finalize the assignments over time.
+In Homework 3 we're implementing a project from CS260: Data Structures in C# instead of in Java, and for this project I decided to do the same type of conversion.
 I'm going to implement Homework 3 in JavaScript.

-The project for Homework 3 is to implement a stack-based calculator that uses postfix a.k.a. reverse polish notation.
-This is a pretty typical project you find in a data structures class and should allow me to learn some of the ins and outs of the JavaScript type system.
-I will of course create an application with a user interface written in java and will use the web page to provide feedback to the user and help with the usage of the calculator.
+My project for Homework 3 is implementing a stack-based calculator that uses postfix a.k.a. reverse polish notation.
+This is a typical project for a data structures class and it should allow me to learn some of the ins and outs of the JavaScript type system.
+The user interface and user help will be written in HTML, and the calculator logic will be written in Java.

 ### Step 3: Wireframe Creation

-As the first part of the application design phase I am creating a wireframe that will act as the basic layout for my application and will guide my development.
-I know that I'm going to use HTML, CSS, Bootstrap, Javascript, JQuery, and Popper.js as they are all in my toolkit for this class.
-So I'm going to try and design something that can be done with those libraries and frameworks.
+The first part of my application design phase was to create a wireframe to act as the basic layout for my application and will guide my development.
+I know that I'm going to use HTML, CSS, Bootstrap, Javascript, JQuery, and Popper.js since they're all in my toolkit for this class, so I designed my project to be done with those libraries and frameworks.

 For my design I used the free software Pencil Project by Evolus Co.
-Ltd. This tool allows you to create great application wire frames and is open source.
+Ltd. This tool allows you to create great application wire frames and it is open source.
 You can get it [here](http://pencil.evolus.vn/).
-Here is the design I came up with:
+Here's the design I came up with:

 Here are the wireframes: